Assessing and Monitoring Student Learning D659

 Describe the significance of evaluating the learning journey in process-based assessments.

-- D. Evaluating the learning journey helps identify areas for improvement and supports student development throughout the skill acquisition process.
+- Evaluating the learning journey helps identify areas for improvement and supports student development throughout the skill acquisition process.

 Explanation